 Capital expenditure (CAPEX) is tracked and compensated as it arises.
-Roughly speaking, CAPEX consists of depreciation and the cost of capital (opportunity cost) for the RAB.
-The regulatory authority introduced the concept of an individual weighted average cost of capital
+Roughly speaking, CAPEX consists of depreciation and the cost of capital (opportunity cost) for the regulatory asset base (RAB).
+To incentivise efficiency, an individual weighted average cost of capital (WACC) applies.